 Amy Loving is the Education Coordinator at Nahant Marsh.
-She received her Bachelors of Science from Western Illinois University in Recreation, Parks, and Tourism Administration.
-She completed her internship in the summer of 2009 at Nahant.
-After her internship, Amy worked as a AmeriCorps member and Seasonal Naturalist for Scott County Conservation Board at the Wapsi River Environmental Education Center for two years.
+She received her Bachelor’s degree from Western Illinois University in Recreation, Parks, and Tourism Administration.
+She completed an internship in 2009 at Nahant.
+After, she worked as an AmeriCorps member and Seasonal Naturalist for Scott County Conservation Board at the Wapsi River Environmental Education Center for two years.
 She returned to the Marsh in the fall of 2011 and served two full-time AmeriCorps terms before accepting the position as Education Coordinator.
 Amy enjoys exploring wild places, nature photography, cooking, arts and crafts, and most of all, spending time with her family.

-Lindsey Kennedy is the new full-time Marketing & Special Events Coordinator staffer.
-A Clinton native, she received a bachelor’s degree in Studio Art at the University of Northern Iowa and a master’s degree in Arts Management at the University of Oregon.
-She has spent the past 10 years working at arts, history, and science nonprofit organizations in Oregon, Nebraska, Pennsylvania, South Dakota, and Davenport.
-She grew up hiking, camping, canoeing, and fishing with her family and is excited to “get back to nature,” as experiencing the outdoors have always proved to be an exciting adventure.
+Lindsey Kennedy is the Marketing and Special Events Coordinator at Nahant Marsh.
+A Clinton, IA native, she received a Bachelor’s degree in Studio Art at the University of Northern Iowa and a Master’s degree in Arts Management from the University of Oregon.
+She has spent the past 10 years working at arts, history, and science non-profit organizations in Oregon, Nebraska, Pennsylvania, South Dakota, and Davenport.
+She enjoys traveling with her family, live music, and a good laugh.

-Kinsey Edmonds is an AmeriCorps member serving as a full-time naturalist at Nahant Marsh.
-She has a bachelor’s degree in Animal Ecology from Iowa State University and has spent the past three summers performing water quality and habitat surveys in Midwest wetlands.
+Kinsey Nielsen serves as a part-time AmeriCorps Naturalist and part-time Natural Resource Manager.
+She has a Bachelor’s degree in Animal Ecology from Iowa State University and has been at Nahant since September 2016.
 Kinsey enjoys whitewater kayaking, camping, hiking, catching butterflies, playing pickleball, and traveling the world.

-Kory has worked on the Nahant Marsh natural resources crew for 5 seasons.
+Kory Darnall has worked on the Nahant Marsh natural resources crew for since 2012.
 He is a University of Iowa graduate and is a full-time Social Worker when not at the Marsh.
 Kory volunteers for a number of projects and causes including the Schuetzen Park Historic Site, Davenport City Cemetery, the Namibian Coast Conservation and Management and The Ocean Conservancy.